We've begun work on our new SEND Strategy for Suffolk for 2020-2023.

 Q: How do I have a conversation as a SEND strategy champion?

 Once you have familiarised yourself with the SEND information by watching the video you can use the infographic guide to help you.
-A conversation can be over a cup of tea, in the playground, at a meeting… you can then capture the ideas and feedback you gather through your conversations online at https://www.smartsurvey.co.uk/s/SEND2020-23/
+A conversation can be over a cup of tea, in the playground, at a meeting… you can then capture the ideas and feedback you gather through your conversations by filling out the online survey.

 Q: How do I provide feedback or ask others to?

-You should use the infographic page and then you can either complete the online survey yourself or send someone else the link to complete it in their own time. https://www.smartsurvey.co.uk/s/SEND2020-23/
+You can use the infographic page to guide your thinking and conversation if it is helpful, and then you can either complete the online survey yourself or send someone else the link to complete it in their own time: https://www.smartsurvey.co.uk/s/SEND2020-23/

 Q: What will happen with this information?